-Evacuation and Student Accounting:
+Evacuation and Student Accounting

 - Evacuation was orderly. - If there were no serious "injuries," the teacher evacuated with the buddy teacher, one at the front of the line, one at the rear.
-If a teacher was incapacitated, buddy teacher evacuated both classes.
-If a student was injured and could not be moved, one teacher remained with the injured, while the buddy teacher evacuated both classes to the assembly area. - At the assembly area, the students sat down while the teacher took roll. - A Student Accounting Form was sent to the Command Post.
+If a teacher was incapacitated, the buddy teacher evacuated both classes.
+If a student was injured and could not be moved, one teacher remained with the injured student, while the other teacher evacuated both classes to the assembly area. - At the assembly area, the students sat down while the teacher took roll. - A Student Accounting Form was sent to the Command Post.